ninewise/dissertation/introduction/chapter.md

 ## Metagenomics via metaproteomics

-Given the success of Unipept for metaproteomics, could its analysing strategies prove useful for metagenomics as well?
+Given the success of Unipept for metaproteomics, could its analyzing strategies prove useful for metagenomics as well?
 By using a gene predictor, a metagenomics sample can be transformed *in silico* to a metaproteomics data set.
 As metagenomics data sets are of much larger